rozek/y-websocket/README.md

 **Fortunately, doing so is much simpler than you may expect**, just follow the instructions on [deliciousbrains.com](https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/)

-### Use y-websocket from within a Docker Container ###
+### Run a y-websocket Server within a Docker Container ###

 This section assumes some basic understanding of [Docker](https://www.docker.com/) itself, Docker images and containers and how to manage them.

-A simple and light-weight Docker image may be build using a `Dockerfile` based on the following [template](https://raw.githubusercontent.com/rozek/y-websocket/main/Dockerfile):
+A simple and light-weight Docker image for a y-websocket server may be built using a `Dockerfile` based on the following [template](https://raw.githubusercontent.com/rozek/y-websocket/main/Dockerfile):

 ```
 FROM alpine:latest